-- A. Automatic Stay of Proceedings Upon Appeal.
+A. Automatic Stay of Proceedings Upon Appeal.
 The filing of an appeal from the final decision of an agency shall stay the final decision of that agency unless the effect of filing an appeal is otherwise established by statute, the Administrative Procedures Act notwithstanding; or the administrative law judge has entered an order regarding the effect of the proceedings in the agency.
-Notwithstanding the foregoing, upon the filing of an appeal from the final decision of an agency, any party may apply to the administrative law judge for an order regarding the effect of the appeal on the agency decision - B. Effect of Motions upon Time Limits.
+Notwithstanding the foregoing, upon the filing of an appeal from the final decision of an agency, any party may apply to the administrative law judge for an order regarding the effect of the appeal on the agency decision.

+- B. Content and Filing of Motions.
+All motions shall comply with Rule 6, SCALC.
+The motion shall also state the grounds for relief and the relief sought.
+Any party may file a written response to the motion within ten (10) days of the service of the motion unless the time is extended or shortened by the administrative law judge.
+Any party may file a written reply within five (5) days of the service of a response, unless otherwise ordered by the administrative law judge.
+Failure of a party to timely file a response may be deemed a consent by that party to the relief sought in the motion or petition. - C. Effect of Motions upon Time Limits.
 Unless otherwise ordered by the presiding administrative law judge, the filing of a motion or petition shall not stay the time limits imposed by these Rules.
 A motion to dismiss an appeal or a motion to relieve counsel shall, however, automatically stay the time limits for perfecting the appeal until the motion is decided.
 The time limits shall resume from the date of an order deciding the motion.